buildpacks/rfcs/text/0000-layer-origin-metadata.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

+## To be resolved before this gets merged

 <!-- - What parts of the design do you expect to be resolved before this -->
 <!--   gets merged? -->